Updated: Dec 8, 2020

 After spending multiple decades in the staffing industry, I’ve realized something.
 We are a “huggy” industry.
 For the most part, we got into this industry because we love people and we want to help them.
-So, it makes sense that we are more familiar in work settings than other industries.
+So, it makes sense that we are more familiar with work settings than other industries.
 Unfortunately, this also leads to a blurred line in many situations where lines are easily crossed, both knowingly and unknowingly.

 What can we do?
 There are a few key things to keep in mind when dealing with harassment.

 While this seems almost a cliché at this point, it really is this simple.
 Don’t look for hidden meanings.
 Don’t try and read into it.
 Stop means stop.
 No means no. There is a simple rule that we are all taught as children, where there’s smoke, there’s fire.
 And when there’s a fire, you must Stop, Drop, and Roll.

 There is a similar formula that applies to harassment:

 Get help fast when it’s at the line